em18029/emat30008_SciCom_TPhillips/README.md

 The shooting method can be found in shooting.py, it contains two main processes, finding limit cycles and implementing numerical shooting

 ### Numerical Continuation
 The numerical continuation code contains two main processes for ODEs with and without limit cycles: natural parameter continuation and pseudo arc length continuation.
+Here the main interface for the software is described

 ### PDE Solver
 The PDE solver, found in the pde_solver.py file.
 It utilises three methods: 1.
 Forward Euler.
 2. Backward Euler.
 3. Crank-Nicholson Where each of these methods are seperate classes defined as forwardEuler, backwardEuler and crankNicholson.

 ### Shooting testing
 Found in shooting_test.py

+### How to run
+Please look at numerical_continuation.py to view the interface.
+Running this script with user inputted arguments